 ZARROLI: But what's really scaring the markets, he says, is what the Libyan unrest says about the region as a whole.
 The first two countries to be swept up in the unrest, Tunisia and Egypt, weren't big players in the energy business and the markets could shrug off their impact.
 Since then, the violence has spread to Bahrain and now Libya, he says.

-Mr. PUMPHREY: We're beginning to see an accumulation of situations.
+PUMPHREY: We're beginning to see an accumulation of situations.
 Individually, none of them should be a problem, taken together, I think it causes more concern, especially if there's a risk that some of this spreads into the really big producers in the gulf states.

-Jim Zarroli, NPR News.
+ZARROLI: Jim Zarroli, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.